 A limitation of our study is the lack of access to hepatic tissue samples.
 Therefore, we cannot exclude the local activation or inhibition of NK and T cell responses compartmentalized within the liver.
-It had been reported that although intrahepatic NK cells were more activated and HBV-specific CD8+ T cells displayed a more exhausted phenotype than their peripheral counterparts, the immunologic changes in peripheral blood could closely mirror those in liver[8,30].
-Another caveat to our study is that we cannot follow-up an individual with the whole natural history.
-However, we identified several individuals who experienced the transition from one phase to another, which may reflect the dynamic change of NK and T cell responses.
+It has been previously reported that although intrahepatic NK cells were more activated and HBV-specific CD8+ T cells displayed a more exhausted phenotype than their peripheral counterparts, the immunologic changes in peripheral blood could closely mirror those in the liver[8,30].
+Another caveat to our study is that we cannot follow-up with an individual through the whole natural disease progression.
+However, we identified several individuals who experienced a transition from one phase to another, which may reflect the dynamic change of NK and T cell responses.

-In conclusion, our findings showed the conversion of immune response pattern along with the natural course of chronic HBV infection.
+In conclusion, our findings demonstrate the conversion of immune response patterns along the natural course of chronic HBV infection.
 NK cells were phenotypically activated in clinical phases (IA and ENEG) with biochemical liver damage.
-NK, non-specific and virus-specific T cells were functionally impaired in IT and IA phases.
-With the spontaneous clearance of HBeAg and HBsAg decline, NK cell cytokine production and HBV-specific T responses were partially restored in IC phase, and EGEG phase was primarily dominated by nonantigen-specific T cell responses.
-Our results highlighted the complicated roles of NK and T cells, which were extremely helpful in understanding the immune status underlying different clinical stages and high heterogeneity of disease profile in chronic HBV infection.
+NK, non-specific and virus-specific T cells were functionally impaired in the IT and IA phases.
+With the spontaneous clearance of HBeAg and HBsAg decline, NK cell cytokine production and HBV-specific T responses were partially restored in the IC phase, and the ENEG phase was primarily dominated by nonantigen-specific T cell responses.
+Our results highlight the complicated roles of NK and T cells, which were extremely helpful in understanding the immune status underlying different clinical stages and high heterogeneity of disease profile in chronic HBV infection.

 ARTICLE HIGHLIGHTS